tg-bomze/NeuralStockPredictor/README.md

 The identification of patterns in the courses of instruments of financial markets allows you to build a model to predict their future movement.
 To make successful trading decisions, you need to use various methods and tools for analyzing time series.

 First, the stock price data of foreign companies (**Tesla, Google, Amazon, Facebook**) and Russian (**Gazprom, Sberbank, Rosneft, VTB**) were obtained.
-They contain observations on variables such as open, close, maximum and minimum, as well as trading volumes.
+They contain observations on variables such as open, close, maximum and minimum price, as well as trading volumes.

-The opening price itself is the previous closing price, however, because the stock market closes at the end of the trading session, when opening, due to insufficient demand for supply (or vice versa), a gap between prices arises, called a gap.
+The opening price itself is the previous closing price, however, because the stock market closes at the end of the trading session, when opening, due to insufficient demand for supply (or vice versa), a gap between prices arises, called a **gap**.
 He, in the future, was used by the neural network instead of the opening price.

 The data of the maximum and minimum prices of the day were also replaced by their difference.
 For the most part, the basic information they give is how much the price changed in both directions during the formation of the candle.